 The first duty is the duty to avoid a conflict of interest and duty, otherwise known as the “no conflict” rule.
 For instance, a company director should not put himself in a position where his personal interest will conflict with that of the company’s.
 In that regard, when the company plans to enter into a contractual relationship with another entity that the director has an interest in, the director may be required to step away from the decision-making process and abstain from any votes in relation to the matter.

 The second duty is the duty to avoid unauthorised profits, otherwise known as the “no profit” rule.
 For instance, a director of a company may be in breach of his duty if he usurps a business opportunity belonging to the company for himself.
 It should be noted that it is irrelevant that the director may have acted honestly, if the company had suffered no loss or if the company itself could not have obtained the profits (per Lord Russell, Regal Ltd v Gulliver 2 AC 134 at 145).

 In certain circumstances, it is possible for the beneficiary to waive the duty owed by the fiduciary.
 In the case of a company-directory relationship, the company could also ratify certain actions of the director that would otherwise be a breach of a fiduciary duty.

 A common remedy for a breach of fiduciary duties is damages.
 However, there are other remedies available that a beneficiary can seek in court.
 Such remedies are not mutually exclusive and could include:

 - The rescission of a contract which involves a breach of fiduciary duty;

 - Equitable compensation from the fiduciary to compensate for the beneficiary’s losses;

-– For the fiduciary to account to the beneficiary for secret or unauthorised profits resulting from a breach;
+- For the fiduciary to account to the beneficiary for secret or unauthorized profits resulting from a breach;

 - Injunctions to stop the fiduciary from committing a breach or from undertaking a particular action to remedy a breach; and